 However, the revolts were also frequently useful.
 Friend #2 was doing a good job taking over Greece and could easily jump in to aid in my wars.
 Friend #1, however, was really struggling against another khan that was slightly bigger than him, often needing to be helped out instead.
 The point is: with friends close at hand, many revolts could be put down, its leaders imprisoned, only to be put up for ransom for increasingly absurd prizes.
 I would only execute those that were truly too large to keep dealing with and released those with mild opinions of me, hoping to turn them friendly in time.
 This method brought in some mad cash, allowing me to sustain that power base and keep my military superior to my rebellious vassals and Byzantine neighbors.

 In time, however, friend #1 got his act together, beat his rival, and promptly began conquering the world in a manner that would impress Genghis Khan himself.
-The khaganate resulting from this was ridiculous, stretching from all of France to the far north-western edge of the map.
+The khaganate resulting from this was ridiculous, stretching from all of France to the far north-eastern edge of the map.
 Eventually this friend would attack our Greek buddy and defeat the Byzantines, meaning he was now literally surrounding my land on all sides.
 A confrontation was as inevitable as it was unfair towards me.

 Another revolt happened, former Bohemia acting up again, and so soon after I had just knocked some sense into Wallachia.
 I was out on the field, beating the rebels, when the declaration of war came, and the khaganate poured into my lands.
 At this point his army was so huge there was no tact to his conquest, he just marched in and immediately besieged anything and everything, slightly higher death toll be damned.
 This earned him a lot of war score early on, but we eventually met on the fields of Moravia where I was outnumber 1 to 8… and remarkably lived.